 Here are some of the most common surgeries for elderly patients:

-2. Cataract surgery: In many cases, the reason for vision deterioration in old age can be linked to cataracts forming in the eye.
+- Cataract surgery: In many cases, the reason for vision deterioration in old age can be linked to cataracts forming in the eye.
 Treating cataracts involves removing and replacing the clouded lens with an intraocular lens.
 As far as surgeries go, this is less invasive and can be performed as an outpatient procedure.
+For those seeking the highest quality care, finding the laser eye surgeon is essential for optimal results.

 Steps to Get Prepared for Major Surgery as an Elderly Person